coralogix/eng-concourse-resource-github-list-repos/README.md

 Internally uses the GitHub v4 API (GraphQL).

 ## Source Configuration
-* `auth-token` : _Required_ (`string`).
+* `auth_token` : _Required_ (`string`).
 A GitHub API auth token.
 This auth token must have `repo` scope, and if the resource queries the repositories belonging to a team, it must also have `read:org` scope for the organization to which the team belongs.
 * `org` : _Required_ (`string`).
 The organization whose repositories should be listed.
 * `team` : _Optional_ (`string`).
 The team whose repositories should be listed.
 * `v4_endpoint` : _Optional_ (`string`).
 The graphql endpoint for the git repository.
 Defaults to ``"https://api.github.com/graphql"`.